• Skip to main content

 Head massages are known to help humans grow their hair long and strong, so there is a chance they might help your dog too.

-• You can massage your dog with or without oil.
-Both are totally fine but oil massages may assist in speeding hair growth, relieving itch, eliminating dandruff, and even moisturizing dry skin and coat.
+- You can massage your dog with or without oil.
+Both are totally fine but oil massages may assist in speeding hair growth, relieving itch, eliminating dandruff, and it is even a great Yorkie dry skin home remedy.

 A small disadvantage of oil massages for dogs is that their fur can get greasy and attract dirt.
 You might want to bathe your dog a few hours after the massage, once the oil has had a chance to seep into the skin and hair.